Projects

 Attention-based Graph Neural Networks in Firm CDS Prediction

-Credit Default Swap (CDS) spreads exhibit network effects.
-This paper employs Graph Neural Networks (GNNs) to predict firm CDS spreads by incorporating inter-firm network effects.
-GNNs treat firms as nodes and idiosyncratic volatility spillover effects as directed edges, effectively capturing the dynamics of inter-firm contagion.
-Out-of-sample predictions show that GNNs improve prediction accuracy by over 50% compared to classic machine learning algorithms that cannot incorporate inter-firm edge characteristics.
-We further enhance GNN with node- and edge-attention layers to elucidate its mechanism.
-These attention layers highlight the importance of specific nodes, including manufacturing and intermediary firms, and crucial edges, such as those between intermediary, retail trade, or information firms and others, in predicting CDS spreads.
-Our findings enrich CDS pricing models with insightful financial networks and advanced machine learning methodologies.
+Credit Default Swap (CDS) spreads exhibit network effects due to firms' default interdependence.
+This paper employs Graph Neural Networks (GNNs) to predict CDS spreads by modeling firms as nodes and idiosyncratic volatility spillover measures as directed edges.
+GNNs capture inter-firm network dynamics, improving prediction accuracy by over 50% compared to traditional models without edge features.
+We enhance the GNN with node- and edge-attention layers, identifying key nodes (e.g., manufacturing and intermediary firms) and edges (e.g., connections between intermediary, retail trade, or information firms and other firms) as critical to CDS spread prediction.

 Attention-based Graph Neural Networks in Firm CDS Prediction